gokulvanan/easyReports/README.md

  - Http Server - Web server used to process request and parse it to models.
  - Cron Schedule Server - Independent Cron Process that creates and destroys child threads to process cron jobs.

-The HTTP server process the request in waterfall mode:
+The HTTP server process the request in waterfall mode, the following are the stages :
 - validate (validate params, format params, apply defaults to params)
 - build-query (build dynamic query from request params)
 - execute-query (execute query in the datastore mysql/mongo)